 ISAAC F. YOUNG

-Roman Palitsky is a clinical psychology PhD student at the University of Arizona.
+Roman Palitsky received his PhD in clinical psychology from the University of Arizona in 2020.
+He is currently completing a post-doc at Brown University.
 His research centers on cultural, religious and existential topics in clinical health psychology.
 He has earned an MDiv from Harvard University.